-HA1c measures the percentage of hemoglobin that is glycosolated by blood sugar.
-Glycosolation is the process of glucose (blood sugar) attaching to proteins, which changes their structure and damages their function.
+A1c measures the percentage of hemoglobin that is glycosylated by blood sugar.
+Glycosylation is the process of glucose (blood sugar) attaching to proteins, which then changes their structure and damages their function.
 High levels of HA1c increase your chances for diabetes.

-C-reactive protein (CRP) also indicates an increased state of inflammation in the body which can lead to an increase in the likelihood of heart disease.
-If your levels of one or both markers are high, you need to address it first before starting any weight loss program!
-Take the right measurements by lowering these two markers with nutrition and food supplements.
+C-reactive protein (CRP) also indicates an increase of inflammation in the body which can lead to an increased likelihood of heart disease.
+If your levels of one or both markers are high, you sure want to address it first before starting any weight loss program.

-Most individuals start their attempts to lose weight by increasing physical activity while restricting calorie consumption.
-They do this in order to create a negative energy balance so the end result would be weight loss.
-This theory is based on the assumption that change in body weight is equal to energy intake minus energy expenditure.
-This is often used to show how reductions in calorie intake and/or increases in physical activity will result in successful weight loss that can be maintained over the long run.
+This theory is based on the assumption that change in body weight is equal to energy intake minus energy expenditure, and is often used to show how the reduction of caloric intake and/or increase in physical activity will result in successful weight loss that can be maintained over the long run.